anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 Image dithering is used for adding some noise to pictures.
 This method could increase image quality after reducing the color palette for publishing on the web and creating a trilling visual effect.
 With the Aspose image library, you use the simple `Threshold` method or the more complex `FloydSteinberg` method, which uses nearest neighbors' pixels intensity values for dithering.

-Example of image with `FloydSteinberg` dither method:
+Example of image with `FloydSteinberg` dither method applied:

 <img src="images\DitherImage.jpg" alt="DitherImage" width="640" height="400"/>